Are you curious what mindset it takes to be a successful founder?

 anyone listening to or reading your description of the problem would understand it so well that they would be compelled to suggest solutions

-The point is that you can never be too curious about a problem or opportunity.
+You can never be too curious about a problem or opportunity.

 Think of it as the key skill that could guide you to find your way through the ups and downs of the startup journey.

 Taking it to the extreme to make the point with an exercise in thinking.
 Imagine you’re in a perilous situation, blindfolded.
 How could you find your way out of the problem just by asking questions of the right people in the room?
 Don’t even assume you know who to trust!
 That is part of the curiosity you need to find the right people who really understand each facet of the problem and how it might be not just solved, but also paid for, implemented, and promoted both internally and externally.
+(This can make an excellent team exercise)

 This level of curiosity will help you not only with defining the product or service, and engineering it, but also ensuring customer success and marketing to others.
 Thus all elements of your business will benefit from curiosity.